certeu/morio/docs/docs/guides/design/readme.md

-More services are started now, including the [DB][db] service for storing account data, the [CA][ca] service for generating X.509 certificates, and of course the [Broker][broker] service to handle streaming data, and it's [Console][console] admin service.
+More services are started now, including the [DB][db] service for storing account data, the [CA][ca] service for generating X.509 certificates, and of course the [Broker][broker] service to handle streaming data, together with the [Console][console] admin service.

 Morio is now ready to start ingesting data.
 In our example, the